The nuclear dimension of $C^*$-algebras associated to topological flows and orientable line foliations: Preliminaries

 \begin{lem}[{\cite[Lemma 1.4]{Hirshberg-Wu16}}] Let $X$ be a locally compact Hausdorff space, let $G$ be a locally compact Hausdorff group, and let $\calpha: G \curvearrowright X$ be a continuous action.
 Suppose $U$ is a $G$-invariant open subset of $X$.
 Then there is a quasicentral approximate unit for $C_0(U) + C_0(U) \rtimes_\alpha G \subset M(C_0(X) \rtimes_\alpha G)$ which is contained in $C_c(U)_{+, \leq 1}$.

 \end{lem}

 We record the following two results from classical dimension theory, which are used later in the paper.
-Those two results apply to the case of metrizable spaces, since any metrizable space is paracompact, Hausdorff and totally normal.
+Those two results apply to the case of second countable Hausdorff spaces, since any second countable Hausdorff space is paracompact, Hausdorff and totally normal.
 For a discussion of different variants of paracompactness and normality, we refer the reader to \cite[Chapter 1, section 4]{Pears75}.

 \begin{thm}[{\cite[Chapter 3, Theorem 6.4]{Pears75}}] If $M$ is a subspace of a totally normal space $X$, then $\dim (M) \leq \dim (X)$.

 \end{thm}

 \begin{prop}[{\cite[Chapter 9, Proposition 2.16]{Pears75}}] If $X$ and $Y$ are weakly paracompact $T_4$-spaces and $f\colon X \to Y$ is a continuous open surjection such that $f^{-1}(y)$ is finite for each point of $Y$, then $\dim(X) = \dim (Y) $. \end{prop}